Varun487/VidDoc/README.md

 # TODO
 #### To be completed before 15th April
+- Clarify whether previous deliverables have been completed and submitted
 - Explain all work done
 - Fix all diagrams and documents
 - Complete appointments